anshsoni14/virtual-mouse-hand-gesture-control/README.md

-and for left cilck close the index finger and thumb **note** download all the module then only it will work pip install opencv-python mediapipe pyautogui paste this upper line on your cmd
+and for left cilck close the index finger and thumb **note** download all the module then only it will work pip install opencv-python mediapipe pyautogui paste this upper line in your cmd